Developing Student MetacognitionTeacher supporting students with developing student metacognition strategies, metacognitive strategies

 (2023)

-This study examines how teachers' own thinking about thinking improves when they participate in professional learning communities focused on helping students become more independent learners in math.
+This study examines how teachers' own thinking about thinking improves when they participate in professional learning communities focussed on helping students become more independent learners in math.
 The research highlights that when teachers develop stronger metacognitive skills themselves, they become more effective at teaching students to monitor and regulate their own learning processes.
 This matters because teacher metacognition directly impacts how well students learn to think about their own mathematical problem-solving strategies.

 Analysis of a STEM Based Flipped Classroom Learning Model for Enhancing Metacognition and Student Learning Outcomes in Buffer Solution Topic View study ↗